zenglenn42/CityMatch/README.md

 ![alt](docs/img/mobile-friendly-table.png)

-in my case, it triples the number of rows visible in landscape mode, features scroll-away headers and a floating hamburger menu.  ***And*** my bottom appbar no longer gets occluded by the mobile browser's dynamic toolbars.
+in my case, it triples the number of rows visible in landscape mode, features scroll-away headers and a floating hamburger menu, ***and*** my bottom appbar no longer gets occluded by the mobile browser's dynamic toolbars.
 It's not perfect but it's much better.

 ### [Lessons learned](#contents)